influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster.md

 ```
 {{% /code-placeholders %}}

-This command produces a list of image names, similar to:
+The output is a list of image names, similar to the following:

 ```
 us-docker.pkg.dev/influxdb2-artifacts/idpe/idpe-cd-ioxauth@sha256:5f015a7f28a816df706b66d59cb9d6f087d24614f485610619f0e3a808a73864